How Long Does It Take to Get Over Your Ex? Timeline & Truth

 The depth of the relationship affects the length of the echo

-Someone who shaped your routines, your sense of safety, your picture of the future — they will not vanish quickly from the mind.
+Someone who shaped your routines, your sense of safety, your body, your future, and your daily emotional rhythm will not vanish quickly from the mind.

 Even when both of you tried your best.